WoofGrrrr/file-system-broker/README.md

     Returns an "error" response if the directory's full pathName is > 255 characters or if the operating system had a problem processing the command.

+    Sub-directories are not supported at this time (there is no method to create one.)

 <br>